 A single-part polyurea coating garage floor kit and/or system is the best choice for those that want a professional looking, commercial quality coating that is the easiest to install and at a reasonable price point.

-They deliver excellent performance and long life for the typical residential garage that will see light duty automotive repair, medium to heavy traffic, inclement weather conditions, and other hobby/home improvement projects that are performed in the garage.
+They deliver excellent performance and long life.
+They are best for the typical residential garage that will see light to medium duty automotive repair, medium to heavy traffic, inclement weather conditions, and other hobby/home improvement projects that are performed in the garage.

 Application is easier than the epoxy paint kits and they will not experience the potential peeling, hot tire lift, color fade, and wear over 2-5 years that is typical of such kits.

-However, in terms of ultimate performance and durability, nothing really outshines a hybrid system that consists of an epoxy primer, a high solids epoxy color coat, and one or two coats of a high performance polyurethane or polyurea top coat.
+However, in terms of ultimate performance and durability, nothing really outshines a hybrid coating system.
+Such a system consists of an epoxy primer, a high solids epoxy color coat, and one or two coats of a high performance polyurethane or polyurea top coat.
 We discuss the best garage floor coating systems here.

 Needless to say we are impressed with this product.
 Hands down, single-part polyurea is the easiest of all coatings to apply while still performing to commercial quality standards.
 It delivers excellent protection and performance at a very reasonable price point.